 They would demand to know the state of the baby they had all accompanied to be born.

-Shame took over her heart as she imagined the report the women would give to them.
+Shame crowded her heart as she imagined the report the women would give to them.

 “No wonder the baby did not cry” she heard the second midwife whisper to her first as both women lowered their heads and hunched their backs out of the hut.